-- they are close to the Business Templates, - each table is modelled at once (not by row/columns/table multiplication approach), - it is possible to identify crossed-out cells in a single view.
+- each table is modelled at once (not by row/columns/table multiplication approach), - it is possible to identify crossed-out cells in a single view.

 The original disadvantage of the Annotated Templates was high flexibility of its structure which made it complex to develop an automated process of XBRL taxonomy development.
 This obstacle has been overcome in the current DPM Annotated Templates by applying named ranges and cell styles.